 Benefit 8: Quick to roll out - live in months not years

 The system is run from the cloud via Amazon Web Service meaning it can be deployed quickly and cost-effectively around the globe.
 In addition to leveraging AWS, Masabi also leverages commercial-off-the-shelf hardware, meaning agencies aren’t locked into expensive proprietary closed-architecture systems.

 Benefit 9: SaaS - one update benefits all

-Because Justride is a Software-as-a-Service (SaaS) platform, any update to the system benefits all customers around the globe, meaning it is constantly evolving, improving and adding functionality.
+Because Justride is a Fare Payments as a Service platform, any update to the system benefits all customers around the globe, meaning it is constantly evolving, improving and adding functionality.